MAksOBAF/tc-analyzer/README.md

 * 🎨 **Modern UI:** Built with CustomTkinter for a sleek, dark-mode experience.
 * 🌍 **Cross-Platform:** Available as a Windows Installer (.exe) and a macOS App (.app).

+* I didn't have time to make an English version, but if anyone wants, they can translate it themselves.

 * # 📊 Telegram Chat Analyzer Pro